xingyuchen515/WebApp_MBTA_Helper/instructions.md

 ## Part 1: Geocoding and Web APIs

 The goal for Part 1 to deal with geographical data.
-You will write a tool that takes an address or place name and returns the closest MBTA stop and the distance from the given place to that stop.
+You will write a tool that takes an address or place name and returns the closest MBTA stop and whether it is wheelchair accessible.
 For example:

     >>>import mbta_helper
     >>>print(mbta_helper.find_stop_near("Boston Common"))